BobbyH03/Interactive_World_Map/README.md

 Data Fetching:
 After getting the country’s ID, the frontend makes an HTTP request to the backend with this ID.
-The backend processes this request and gets data for the country.
+The backend processes this request and gets data for the country using an external API with information regarding each country.
-The data is then sent back to the frontend.
+The data is then sent back to the frontend to be displayed.

-Data Display:
-The frontend displays the data returned from the backend, such as population or economic details.

 Architecture & Design Considerations